The King of Fighters '95: Development

-The King of Fighters '95 was directed by Masanori Kuwahashi, who had directed the previous game.
+The King of Fighters '95 was directed by Masanori Kuwahashi, who had directed the previous installment, The King of Fighters '94.
 Production took place at SNK's headquarters in Osaka.
 Creation of the game started shortly after winter 1994 when The King of Fighters '94 was released.
 The staff was tired from developing the first game, which made coming up with new ideas far more challenging.
 The initial plan for the sequel was a "fun version" that incorporated more ideas than the previous game.
 The staff chose from as many ideas as possible to fit into a set schedule, and worked hard every day, cutting down on sleep, but there were quite a few elements that they had to cut down on due to time constraints.
 The trial and error of figuring out the order to bring them in within a fixed team—that was what made the original game appealing.

-The entire The King of Fighters '95 was meant to be a remake from The King of Fighters '94 but issues with time scheduling and balancing resulted in the similarities between both installments.
-The team would instead reuse the idea for The King of Fighters '96.
+The entire The King of Fighters '95 was meant to be a remake of The King of Fighters '94 but issues with time scheduling and balancing resulted in the similarities between both installments.
 An important concept for the game was to bring team editing to the forefront and give players more freedom to play.
 The team introduced new features, including the counterattack, which was an improved version of the dodge attack that was difficult to execute in "'94" and was arranged in the KOF style.

-The staff also wanted to include new characters in the KOF '95 project, beginning with the concept of introducing Iori Yagami as Kyo Kusanagi's rival.
-Developers gave Iori traits to expand his relationship with Kyo, such as similar abilities and ancient rivalry between both of their clans.
-During the initial location tests to determine the popularity of the game, Iori was the character who stood out most, and also became a favorite of the developers, due to his violent moves comparable to the ones from Midway's Mortal Kombat fighting game series.